Athenachc/docker_lib/README.md

   ```

-- [raw]: a minimal container with the ROS Noetic environment
+- raw: a minimal container with the ROS Noetic environment

 ## docker notes
 Feel free to have a look: [here](https://github.com/Athenachc/coding_memo/tree/main/docker)